Everything You Need to Know About Learning to Drive in 2020

-The short answer is yes; your son or daughter could take their driving test in their own car.
-Many learners use their instructors’ car to complete their driving test, but it is worth knowing that if you decide to supervise their private practice in their own car, they may wish to complete the test in the vehicle they’ve spent the most time in.
+The short answer is yes; your son or daughter can take their driving test in their own car.
+Many learners use their instructor’s car to complete their driving test, but it is worth knowing that if you decide to supervise their private practice in their own car, they may wish to complete the test in the vehicle they’ve spent the most time in.

 In order for your son or daughter to take their test in their own car, they need to adhere to the following rules.

 Your Car Must:

 - Be taxed

 - Be insured for a driving test (Collingwood Learner policies provide cover for the driving test*)

 - Have a current MOT (if it’s over 3 years old)